Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Introduction

-However, Madhusudhana's model cannot account for confinement effects or spatial inhomogeneities.
+However, Madhusudana's model cannot account for confinement effects or spatial inhomogeneities.
 In \cite{patranabish2019one}, the authors propose a one-dimensional model for spatially inhomogeneous BCN samples, including elastic energy terms for $S_g$ and $S_c$.
-They study BCNs in channel geometries with fixed boundary conditions for $S_g$ and $S_c$; their numerical results demonstrate that confinement or geometric frustration promotes interior clustering or enhances interior ordering and that the GS-ES coupling can promote ordered director profiles even at high temperatures contrary to the expectation of isotropy or disorder at high temperatures.
+They study BCN samples in channel geometries with fixed boundary conditions for $S_g$ and $S_c$; their numerical results demonstrate that confinement or geometric frustration promotes interior clustering or enhances interior ordering and that the GS-ES coupling can promote ordered director profiles even at high temperatures contrary to the expectation of isotropy or disorder at high temperatures.
 In \cite{mondal2025}, the authors study the effects of doping on cybotactic clusters along with the emergence of polar order in such BCN systems.
-They perform extensive experiments on phase transitions, birefringence, order parameter measurements and dielectric spectroscopy data and propose a simple Madhusudhana-type free energy to partially describe their experimental results.
+They perform extensive experiments on phase transitions, birefringence, order parameter measurements and dielectric spectroscopy data and propose a simple Madhusudana-type free energy to partially describe their experimental results.
 In this paper, we build on these works to propose a generalised free energy for confined BCN systems in two-dimensional (2D) and three-dimensional (3D) settings.
-By analogy with Landau-de Gennes theory, we define two tensor order parameters: $\Q_g$ to describe the orientational ordering of the GS molecules and $\Q_c$ to describe the orientational ordering of ES molecules within cybotactic clusters \cite{majumdarejam2010}.
-The key advantage is that $\Q_g$ and $\Q_c$ not only contain information about $S_g$ and $S_c$ but also contain information about the GS and ES directors, that are the preferred directions of averaged alignment of the GS and ES molecules (within clusters) respectively.
+By analogy with Landau-de Gennes theory, we define two tensor order parameters: $\Q_g$ to describe the orientational ordering of the GS molecules and $\Q_c$ to describe the additional ordering induced by the ES molecules within cybotactic clusters \cite{majumdarejam2010}.
+The key advantage is that $\Q_g$ and $\Q_c$ not only contain information about $S_g$ and $S_c$ but also contain information about the GS and ES directors, that are the preferred directions of average alignment of the GS molecules and new distinguished material directions induced by the cybotactic clusters.
 The free energy has an elastic energy to penalise spatial inhomogeneities and a bulk energy that determines the GS and ES ordering as a function of temperature, GS-ES coupling and other parameters, along with terms that account for external (electric or magnetic) fields.
-The bulk energy is a direct generalisation of Madhusudhana's free energy and is composed of Ginzburg-Landau type potentials for $\Q_g$ and $\Q_c$ respectively and a $\Q_g$-$\Q_c$ coupling term.
+The bulk energy is a direct generalisation of Madhusudana's free energy and is composed of Ginzburg-Landau type potentials for $\Q_g$ and $\Q_c$ respectively and a $\Q_g$-$\Q_c$ coupling term.
 The Ginzburg-Landau potentials dictate that $S_g$ and $S_c$ increase with decreasing temperatures and approach zero with increasing temperature (the isotropic or disordered phase).
 The GS-ES coupling and external field terms can strongly boost ordering, even for high temperatures.
 The physically observable textures are modelled by minimisers of this generalised energy, subject to the imposed boundary conditions.
 The minimisers and the critical points of the free energy are solutions of boundary-value problems for the associated Euler-Lagrange equations --- typically a system of coupled and nonlinear partial differential equations and the rest of this manuscript is devoted to the study of critical points of this generalised free energy in physically motivated settings.